further-external/VPAL/Data Layer Events/Enroll Now CRP.md

 | --- | --- | --- | --- | --- |
 |link_text|string|required|The full text of the link.|`enroll now`|
 |link_url|string|required|The full URL of the link.|https://www.example.com/form|

+## Tag Set up Notes (for Further)
+If the link can be picked up by GTM we will use the existing lookup table "Enroll or Apply" and add another option for the new subdomain to identify an enroll_now link.
+We will need to add this subdomain to the existing apply now link (perhaps renaming to apply or enroll now).
+If the link cannot be picked up, we will set up a new trigger and variables using these values.